quasar-team/CanModule/Documentation/sphinx-result/_sources/building.rst.txt

 We use `cmake`_ 3.0 or higher for multi-OS building.
 The dependencies are:

-* xerces-c
+* `xerces`_-c
-* boost (1.64.0 or later preferred, but any version >=1.59.0 should work)
+* `boost`_ (1.64.0 or later preferred, but any version >=1.59.0 should work)
-* socketcan libs (CC7, ubuntu) (not to be confused with the CanModule sockcan.so lib!)
+* `socketcan`_ libs (CC7, ubuntu) (not to be confused with the CanModule sockcan.so lib!).
+  They can also be found in various places for open software.
-* dependencies for CanModule: LogIt (sources gto github pulled in by cmake)
+* dependencies for CanModule: LogIt (sources to github pulled in by cmake)
 * vendor libs (to be installed on your build/target machine)
-* you will have to switch off vendor builds if you want ONLY mockup, using the toolchain
+* if general vendor builds are off you will build ONLY mockup.
+Using the toolchain:
-	* SET( CANMODULE_BUILD_VENDORS "OFF")
+	* SET( CANMODULE_BUILD_VENDORS "OFF") or UNSET( CANMODULE_BUILD_VENDORS ) or <nothing>
-	* default is "ON"
+	* default is therefore "OFF" if you do nothing
+* if you need the general vendor builds, and usually that is the case, then you need to switch them on explicitly in the toolchain:
+   * SET( CANMODULE_BUILD_VENDORS "ON")
-* you can switch off selected vendor which you do not need using the toolchain
+* you can switch off selected vendor builds which you do not need using the toolchain:
 	* SET(CANMODULE_BUILD_SYSTEC "OFF")
 	* SET(CANMODULE_BUILD_ANAGATE "OFF")
 	* SET(CANMODULE_BUILD_PEAK "OFF")
+   * by default, all selected vendors are built

 **These dependencies should conveniently be injected into cmake using a toolchain file:**